-For me, it isn’t the wealthy people I know who live in lavish homes or drive prestigious cars.
+For me, it isn’t the wealthy people I know who live in big homes or drive fancy cars.
 It isn’t the people who are always the first to own the latest gadgets.
-It’s the people I know who live well within their means.
+It’s the people I know who happily live well within their means.

 Actions Speak Louder Than Words

-When I was new to church and to figuring out the whole money thing, I attended some workshops about biblical money management.
-The teacher was excellent.
+When I was new to church and trying to figure out the whole money thing, I attended some workshops about biblical money management.
+The teacher was great.
 He really knew his stuff.
-But how he lived his life had an even greater influence on me than the content of his workshops.
+But how he lived his life marked me even more than the content of his workshops.

 By his appearance, I assumed he was either middle class or maybe upper middle class.
 I happened to see him in the parking lot once and his car gave off the same impression.

 Months later, I discovered that he made a lot of money.
-A long time after that, I found out that he believes his gift for making money is primarily for the purpose of making a difference in the world.
+I mean a lot of money.
+A long time after that, I found out why he lives so modestly.
+He believes his gift for making money is primarily for the purpose of making a difference in the world.
 He gives away over half of his income every year.

 I haven’t been in touch with him for many years and yet his example continues to influence me.

 What’s Permissible May Not Be Constructive

 The Bible teaches us to look not just to our own interests, but also to the interests of others and also to set a good example for others.
 Have you ever thought about the way your financial decisions influence others?